 Statewide Communication Interoperability Plans

-Statewide Communications Interoperability Plans (SCIP) are locally-driven, multi-disciplinary statewide plans that provide strategic direction and alignment for those responsible for interoperable and emergency communications throughout the state or territory, regional, local, and tribal levels.
-The SCIP also explains to leadership and elected officials the vision for interoperable and emergency communications and demonstrates funding needs.
+Statewide Communications Interoperability Plans (SCIP) are locally driven, multi-disciplinary statewide plans that provide strategic direction and alignment for those responsible for interoperable and emergency communications throughout the state, local, regional, tribal, and territorial levels.
+The SCIP also clarifies for leadership and elected officials the vision for interoperable and emergency communications and related funding needs.

 CISA assists all 56 states and territories develop and implement SCIPs aligned to the NECP.
 CISA has conducted workshops with all 56 states and territories to support them in updating their SCIPs to adapt to the current and near future interoperable and emergency communications environment.

 Based on recommendations from emergency responders, CISA included a requirement in the 2008 NECP that every state and territory must have a single point of contact for interoperable emergency communications.
 The SWIC is a full-time position dedicated to coordinating statewide emergency communications and improving the ability of states and territories to implement SCIPs and the NECP.